helenzhou6/farecalculator/README.md

 # farecalculator
-Calculates the cheapest weekly London PAYG fares for inputted journeys.
+Calculates the cheapest weekly fare for inputted tube, overground and dlr journeys.

 ## INTRO
 This fare calculator aims to calculate the best weekly fares (using either contactless or an oyster card and whether or not a monthly travel card should be applied) for travel between tube, DLR and London Overground stations within zones 1-9.
 It also takes into account railcard / oyster type discounts.
 Journeys must be in chronological order.
 Days are defined from 4:30am until 4:29am.
-Although every effort is made to ensure that fares calculated on this site are correct, we can’t guarantee that all of them are accurate; more details are found here (scroll down to Disclaimer section for more details).
+Although every effort is made to ensure that fares calculated are correct, we can’t guarantee that all of them are accurate; more details are found in the Disclaimer section below.

 ## GENERAL INFORMATION